Krasnow Institute for Advanced Study: An Academic Unit of George Mason University

 The Krasnow Institute is also an academic unit of George Mason University.
-It houses the department of Molecular Neuroscience, which plays a key role in the interdisciplinary neuroscience doctoral program.
+It houses the department of Molecular Neuroscience, which contains an interdisciplinary neuroscience doctoral program.

 The institute hosted several events in the "Decade of the Mind" initiative, which urged the U.S. Congress to invest in understanding how mind emerges from brain.

 The institute has collaborated closely with the Janelia Research Campus of Howard Hughes Medical Institute, the Allen Institute for Brain Science and the National Institutes of Health to develop better methods of reconstructing neuronal architectures.

 Research

 Researchers at the institute include neuroscientists, bio-engineers, computer scientists, and computational social scientists.
 The institute's various research programs are conducted by three centers (described below) and multiple lab groups.
-Many of the programs focus on research that may lead to cures to some of the most devastating brain diseases.

 The Center for Neural Informatics, Neural Structures, and Neural Plasticity (CN3)

-The Center for Neural Informatics, Neural Structures, and Neural Plasticity (CN3) pursues fundamental breakthroughs in neuroscience by fostering neuroinformatic and computational approaches to neuroplasticity and neuroanatomy.
-By bringing together faculty expertise in these multiple disciplines, the Center provides opportunities for cross-training in neuroscience, psychology, and engineering, both at the graduate and postdoctoral levels.
+The Center for Neural Informatics, Neural Structures, and Neural Plasticity (CN3) studies neuroinformatic and computational approaches to neuroplasticity and neuroanatomy.
 CN3 researchers investigate the relationship between brain structure, activity, and function from the subcellular to the network level, with a specific focus on the biophysical and biochemical mechanisms of learning and memory.
 In the long term, we seek to create large-scale, biologically plausible network models of entire portions of the mammalian brain, such as the hippocampus, to understand the neural circuits and cellular events underlying the expression, storage, and retrieval of associative memory.